Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 In general, when a creature is behind partial cover, they are obscured to you, and when a creature is behind full cover, they are also invisible to you.
 Transparent objects, such as windows or shimmering walls of force are an obvious exception to this.
 Unless specifically stated, you do not need to be able to see creatures in order to target them with an attack.

 ## Height Tiers

 Sometimes, cover takes the form of objects that can be climbed on, such as boulders, furniture or terraced gardens.
 When this is the case, treat these environments as having several tiers of height.

 Creatures must spend half their movement to travel safely between adjacent **height tiers.**

-* Creatures that are flying only need to spend one quarter of their movement to travel between height tiers.
+- Creatures that are flying only need to spend one quarter of their movement to travel between height tiers.
-* Teleportation between tiers incurs no extra cost.
+- Teleportation between tiers incurs no extra cost.

 Attacks have different types of cover depending on the relative positioning of the combatants.

 When a higher tier is in-between the two combatants:

-* If the defender is prone, they have full cover.
+- If the defender is prone, they have full cover.
-* If the obstacle is one tier higher than the attacker’s position, the defender has partial cover.
+- If the obstacle is one tier higher than the attacker’s position, the defender has partial cover.
-* If the obstacle is two or more tiers higher than the attacker’s position, the defender has full cover.
+- If the obstacle is two or more tiers higher than the attacker’s position, the defender has full cover.

 When the combatants are at different height tiers:

-* Melee attacks between adjacent height tiers have disadvantage.
+- Melee attacks between adjacent height tiers have disadvantage.
-* Melee attacks between non-adjacent height tiers are impossible.
+- Melee attacks between non-adjacent height tiers are impossible.
-* When the creature on the higher tier is on the relevant edge of their tier, no cover is granted.
+- When the creature on the higher tier is on the relevant edge of their tier, no cover is granted.
-* When the creature on the higher tier is one tile back from the relevant edge of their tier, both creatures have partial cover.
+- When the creature on the higher tier is one tile back from the relevant edge of their tier, both creatures have partial cover.
-* When the creature on the higher tier is one tile back from the relevant edge of their tier, both creatures have full cover.
+- When the creature on the higher tier is one tile back from the relevant edge of their tier, both creatures have full cover.

 ### Falling {docsify-ignore}

 When falling from a higher tier to a lower one, characters take damage based on the height fallen.
 Jumping down to another tier inflicts falling damage but does not cost extra movement.

 Falling deals 3d6 physical damage for each height tier that you fall, reduced by the result of an Agility (Athletics) skill check.
 For example, falling from the 3rd tier in an area, to the bottom (0th) tier would incur 9d6 physical damage.
 If you rolled a 13 on your skill check, the total damage would be 9d6 - 13.

+Creatures that are flying or aloft do not take falling damage.